Eva Dimas

 Eva María Dimas Fontanals (born 18 March 1973 in San Salvador) is a retired female athlete and weightlifter from El Salvador.

 Biography

 She competed for her native Central American country in three consecutive Summer Olympics, starting in 2000.

+At the 2004 Summer Olympics in Athens, she competed in the women's 75 kilograms weightlifting event, finishing in the 11th place.

 Dimas is a niece of Valerio Fontanals.
 She carried the flag for El Salvador at the opening ceremony of the 2008 Summer Olympics in Beijing, PR China.

 Previously Dimas competed as a discus thrower, finishing in 31st place at the 1995 World Championships.

 Dimas tested positive for the banned steroid Nandrolone in June 2009 and was banned from competing for two years.